Dear friends, there is a tale…

 This will be a newsletter of stromata, a patchwork of anecdotes, fables, tales, advice if you ask for it, photography, questions, sentiment, and ways to get lost in the forest.
 Some of it will be private.
 Some will be legible.
 Not too legible I hope.
 Nor too consistent.
 I am never bored, and discover projects much faster than I can complete them, so who can say when I will find the letterbox next.
 It is always tempting to write tales, but reading them feels more civilized.

-If you are here with me reading along (I have to read it too, I already forgot what I wrote), the odds are we have never met, and never will.
-And yet I look forward to hearing from you soon.
+If you are here with me reading along (I have to read it too, but already forgot what I wrote), the odds say we have never met, and never will.
+Yet I look forward to hearing from you soon.
 Send me pictures.
 Giovanni Strozzi believed if you could only awaken them, the stone statues would speak to you.
 Perhaps it is true.
 Michelangelo never denied it, only warned us not to wake them.